-The unpleasant psychological and social feelings/sensations, which result from the onset of a perceived insurmountable stressful life event, disrupting stability, and accompanied by an inability to adjust or cope. (p.
-105) Since a crisis disrupts stability, change is a natural consequence.
+Professionals responded accordingly to the growing demand of crisis-related issues in society and individual responses.
+The already-established fields of psychiatry, psychology, and medicine supplied the earliest forms of assistance Since a crisis disrupts stability, change is a natural consequence.
 Rapoport (1962) and Lindemann (1944) each noted that a crisis usually involves change.
 Likewise, Erickson (1959) recognized that crisis entails the unexpected, but he extended this definition to include changes that take place naturally during the human growth and aging cycle.
-Noting the common elements in these definitions, Hendricks (1985) and Hendricks and McKean (1995) derived the following elements that may precede, accompany, or follow a crisis:
+Noting the common elements in these definitions, Hendricks (1985) and Hendricks, McKean, and Hendricks (2010) derived the following elements that may precede, accompany, or follow a crisis: